Ray Davis counts solar neutrinos

 October 29, 2008

 On Sept.
-11, 2000, Homestake Mining Co. announced it would close its gold mine in Lead, S.D., the following year.
-Within two weeks, neutrino physicists were proposing to convert the giant gold mine into an underground deep underground laboratory.
-They knew about Homestake because of Ray Davis, an unassuming nuclear chemist from Brookhaven National Laboratory.
-His breakthrough experiment at Homestake already had changed physics forever.
+11, 2000, Barrick Gold Corporation announced it would close the Homestake gold mine in Lead, S.D., the following year.
+Within two weeks, physicists were proposing to convert the giant gold mine into a deep underground laboratory.
+They knew about Homestake because of Ray Davis Jr., an unassuming nuclear chemist from Brookhaven National Laboratory whose breakthrough solar neutrino experiment at Homestake already had changed physics forever.

-Neutrinos are unaffected by depth, for a couple of reasons.
-First, neutrinos are unimaginably small—about a million times smaller than electrons.
-Second, neutrinos have no charge, so they don't interact with charged particles.
-As a result, most neutrinos pass right through the earth.
+Neutrinos, among the most abundant particles in the universe, go through matter like it isn't there—for a couple of reasons..
+First, they are unimaginably small—about a million times smaller than electrons.
+Second, they have no charge, so they don't interact with charged particles.
+Most neutrinos pass right through the earth.

-Homestake Mining Co. agreed to excavate a cavern for Dr. Davis, at a location on the 4,850-foot level.
+Homestake excavated a cavern for Dr. Davis on the 4,850-foot level.
 The Davis experiment was far removed from the Homestake ore body and from the mine's infrastructure of tunnels and shafts, but it was close enough to the Yates Shaft to provide relatively easy access for researchers.
-The experiment itself was installed in 1965, and soon began taking data—that is, counting solar neutrinos.
+The experiment itself was installed in 1965, and soon began counting solar neutrinos.

 The solar neutrino detector at Homestake had turned out to be remarkably accurate, and in 2002 Ray Davis was awarded a share of the Nobel Prize for Physics for his work.

 A lot has changed since Davis moved to Homestake in 1965.
 “To my surprise, a whole new field of neutrino physics has developed in directions I never imagined in the Homestake days,” Davis wrote in 2002.
 One has only to look at the neutrino research at Sanford Lab and around the world to grasp just how far science has come in its search to understand this most elusive particle.